abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Abelian product groups
 ---

 Product groups are *abelian*, provided that the *groups that form them* are abelian.
-We can see that this is true by noticing that, although there is more than one generator, each acts only on its own part of the group, and so don't interfere with any others.
+We can see that this is true by noticing that, although there is more than one generator, each acts only on its own part of the group, and so doesn't interfere with any others.

 Fundamental theorem of Finite Abelian groups
 ---